OpenTermsArchive/docs/content/create-new-collection.en.md

 Create the collection declarations repository by using the [`demo-declarations`](https://github.com/OpenTermsArchive/demo-declarations) repository as template:
 - Go to the [`demo-declarations` repository](https://github.com/OpenTermsArchive/demo-declarations)
-- Click on the "Use this template" dropdown and select "Create a new repository"
+- Click on the “Use this template” dropdown and select “Create a new repository”
-- In the new "Create a new repository" page that opens up,  fill the field “Repository name” by using the collection ID followed by `-declarations`.
+- In the new “Create a new repository” page that opens up,  fill the field “Repository name” by using the collection ID followed by `-declarations`.
 For example: `pga-declarations`.
 - When redirected to the newly generated repository, wait a minute or two for the automatic setup to run.
 You can check the status of the `first-time-setup` GitHub action to make sure that everything ran fine.

 #### Fill the about section

-- Click on the little cogwheel icon next to the "About" block.
+- Click on the little cogwheel icon next to the “About” block.

 - Set the description: “Declarations for `<collection_name>`.
 Maintained by `<maintainer>`.”
 - Set website: https://opentermsarchive.org